NSO Group’s Pegasus malware used to spy on lawyers • The Register

 IP addresses are marked

-Citizen Lab’s Marczak is investigating the Pegasus operation through an UAE activist identified only as Mr. X. By analyzing Mr. X’s phone, he obtained a list of IP addresses of the NSO management and control servers (C2) used to manage Pegasus.
+Citizen Lab’s Marczak is investigating the Pegasus operation through an UAE activist identified only as Mr. This may interest you : DARPA-Funded Radio HackRF Aims To Be A $300 Wireless Swiss Army Knife For Hackers.
+X. By analyzing Mr. X’s phone, he obtained a list of IP addresses of the NSO management and control servers (C2) used to manage Pegasus.

 Further analysis of Internet traffic gave, so the court was told the IP addresses of devices communicating with these C2 servers.